sterna-paradisaea-777/Beta-Milestone/README.md

 ## Charts

-These charts shows the number of various tourist attractions in the city.
+These charts show the different proportions of three types of accommodations and the number of various tourist attractions in the city.